-Lock-in is something I have to include in BigCommerce review, even though it’s going to be a con of using any hosted ecommerce platform.
-If you ever decide to move to a self-hosted or different store platform – it’s not going to be an easy, 2 click process.
+Lock-in is something I have to include in this BigCommerce review, even though it’s going to be a con of using any hosted eCommerce platform.
+If you ever decide to move to a self-hosted or different store platform – it’s not going to be an easy, 2-click process.
 Your site’s design, functionality, payments & content are all going to be sort of built into the BigCommerce platform.
 It’s a cost that may or may not come – but it’s something to be aware of when shopping around.

 In my opinion, like Shopify, BigCommerce is a solid platform with the team, expertise, and processes to take you from a single-product store to the next Zappos.

-However, if you were ever to want to leave for a self-hosted setup – or if BigCommerce ever re-did their product in a not helpful way, you’d be facing pretty high switching costs.
+However, if you were ever to want to leave for a self-hosted setup – or if BigCommerce ever re-did their product in a non-helpful way, you’d be facing pretty high switching costs.
 You’d be able to export your products into Excel – and scrape your content (see above).
 Otherwise, you’d be out of luck.
 It’s the same with Shopify & Volusion.
 Something to be aware of.

 Product & Inventory Management

 To effectively run a store, you have to not only sell the products, but also provide & ship the products.
 That means managing inventory.
 While BigCommerce has a lot of product options, it’s almost too much (which I’ll get to in a moment) and ends up burying the inventory management options.

 Inventory is accessed via each product screen instead of having its own dedicated area (like Shopify).
 It’s not a huge con, but if you’re working with a large range of product with a lot of turnover, then it might affect your efficiency.